 - Better Battery Life: Radio batteries typically last through a full shift, and even into overtime hours, unlike most cell phones that will need to be plugged in throughout the day.

 - Audio Quality: Two way radios have come a long way since their inception during World War II.
 Today, a two way radio has advanced technology that enhances audio quality and suppresses noise, making them far superior in noisy environments than the latest cell phones.

 - No Restrictions: There are some workplaces, transportation in particular, that limit the use of cell phones by their drivers or employees.
 However, they do allow two way radios for communication because it is safer and more reliable than cell phone coverage.

 Buy or Rent Radios: Let VEI Communications be Your Local Supplier

 Two way radios are a wise investment for any business or facility with commercial needs.
 VEI Communications in Louisville is here to provide you with the options to buy or rent two way radios, pagers, and more.
 If you’d like to try out a system before you invest – no problem!
 We offer rental programs in several areas so that you can put our equipment to the test and see what a difference it makes.

 We also offer accessories and add-ons for your equipment, such as batteries, chargers, hip clips, headsets, and more to ensure you have the convenience and communication you need.
 Contact us today for more information about our add ons.

 Reliable two way radios can completely change your business and put you in control of your company communication.
 From Hytera, EF Johnson, Kenwood and more, let us help you choose the right two way radios for your business!

-With locations in Louisville, KY, Russellville, KY, Vincennes, IN, and Evansville, IN, we’re here to help with two way radio repair and install, whenever and wherever you need us.
+With locations in Louisville, KY, Russellville, KY, Vincennes, IN, Evansville, IN, and Darlington, SC, we’re here to help with two way radio repair and install, whenever and wherever you need us.
 If you’re interested in our two way radios, give us a call today.